-With Tableau, we were able to create summary reports that provided a breakdown of each transaction to a high degree of detail – saving both Project Accountants and Project Managers time, effort, and administrative burden.
-Not only could this be automated to generate reports on an ongoing basis, but also automatic data refresh meant bringing the latest information into the reports as soon as it was posted.
+With Tableau, we created summary data reports that provided a breakdown of each transaction to a high degree of detail – saving both Project Accountants and Project Managers time, effort, and administrative burden.
+We automated the eCMS reporting process to generate Tableau reports on an ongoing basis and perform automatic data refreshes that would bring the latest information into the reports as soon as it was posted.
 Furthermore, we included a lookup of archived data, making it easier to locate historical transactions.

-Time and Materials (T&M) contracts are an arrangement for construction or another type of development in which the employer agrees to pay the contractor based on the time spent by the contractor and subcontractor’s employees to perform work, and for materials, used in the construction.
-It is generally used for projects in which it is impossible to get an accurate cost estimate of the project, or if the scope is undefined and changing often.
-Because of the nature of these contracts, all of the charges are passed onto the owner, it means that the owner wants to see a detailed record of the billings.
+For construction or other types of development, Time and Materials (T&M) contracts are an arrangement where the employer pays the contractor based on the time spent by the contractor and subcontractor’s employees to perform work, and for materials used in the construction.
+T&M contracts are generally used for projects in which it is impossible to get an accurate cost estimate , or if the scope is undefined and changing often.
+Because of these contracts’ nature, all of the charges are passed onto the owner, who would then want to see a detailed record of the billings.

-Our client is a construction company with extensive experience in building complex projects, is involved with projects of all sizes.
+Our client is a construction company with extensive experience in building complex projects and projects of all sizes.
 As a result, they require the ability to produce extensive T&M reports with detailed billing information to track costs and provide visibility to their project owners.

 Our client uses eCMS, a popular construction ERP software created by Computer Guidance Corporation and used throughout North America.
-Out of the box, the ERP system will generate a T&M detailed preliminary invoice for review and then send to their client along with their monthly invoices.
-This preliminary invoice is a record of all the transactions for the job for the period of time since the previous invoice.
-In order to provide all of the required detail for the transactions, it must be cross-referenced with different sources of data.
-For example, a job report may show only rental invoice number and invoice amount, therefore, to find information about the rental, one would need to find the corresponding rental invoice based on the number.
-Consequently, this resulted in reading through potentially hundreds of pages in order to fully understand the billing information.
-Not only is this a burden for Project Accountants to compile all the required details for the invoice, but also for the Project Managers to review, and finally the owner to approve and pay the invoice.
+Out of the box, the ERP system generates a T&M detailed preliminary invoice for review that then gets sent to clients with their monthly invoices.
+This preliminary invoice is a record of all the transactions for the job as of the previous invoice.
+In order to provide all of the required detail for the transactions, different sources of data must be cross-referenced.
+For example, a job report may show only rental invoice number and invoice amount; therefore, to find information about the rental, one would use the number to find the corresponding rental invoice.
+This resulted in reading through potentially hundreds of pages in order to fully understand the billing information.
+Not only is this a burden for Project Accountants to compile all the required details for the invoice, but also for Project Managers to review the invoice, and finally for the owner to approve and pay the invoice.

-Founded in 1967, our client builds projects of all sizes – from more than $300 million to less than $50,000.
-From healthcare to education, advanced technology to hospitality, mixed-use/office to sports and recreation.
+Founded in 1967, our client builds projects of all sizes – from more than $300 million to less than $50,000 – and across different uses — from healthcare to education, advanced technology to hospitality, mixed-use/office to sports and recreation.

 Challenges and Objectives